Jimfarnum/spiralshops/replit.md

   - Breadcrumb navigation and back button functionality
   - Security indicators and SSL messaging for trust

+✓ **MVP Phase 4 Complete - Mall Mode & Logistics (January 2025)**:
+  - Created /mall page with SPIRAL Mall Mode branding and feature preview
+  - Built /spirals loyalty program landing page with detailed rewards system
+  - Enhanced checkout with 3 fulfillment options: Ship to Me, In-Store Pickup, Ship to Mall
+  - Conditional form validation based on selected fulfillment method
+  - Updated all Coming Soon pages with consistent design and new color palette
+  - Added "Everything Local.
+Just for You." tagline to header and footer
+  - All pages now use CSS variables for the new color system

 ## System Architecture

 ### Frontend Architecture